 Last-mile Cold Chain Vaccine Delivery in Uganda

-In 2018, UPS, The UPS Foundation, and Freight in Time (FIT), in collaboration with Gavi, The Vaccine Alliance; and the Uganda Ministry of Health launched an 18-month pilot project to ensure equitable allocation of vaccines to facilities, maintain vaccine quality during distribution, create a sustainable and timely vaccine distribution process, and implement an end-to-end visibility system.
+This project works to ensure equitable allocation of vaccines to facilities, maintain vaccine quality during distribution, create a sustainable and timely vaccine distribution process, and implement an end-to-end visibility system.
 The fleet of refrigerated delivery trucks, motorcycles, and boats operated by FIT provides scheduled delivery service to health centers and uses a custom app to provide delivery confirmation information, previously unavailable in Uganda.
 Throughout the delivery process, wireless temperature sensors ensure safe storage and delivery of the sensitive contents.
-The delivery network impact: an increase in vaccine coverage to communities served by 171 health facilities across Uganda.
+The delivery network impact: an increase in vaccine coverage to communities served by 150 health facilities across Uganda.

 The UPS Humanitarian Experts on Mission Program